 This unconventional garden themed trip to the south of France takes you to exotic gardens and cactus plantations in the southernmost region of France.
 Organic wine tastings on this trip to France also make for a culinary experience!

-This voyage of discovery is aimed at all lovers of exotic plants and exceptional specialities.
+This discovery trip is aimed at all lovers of exotic plants and exceptional specialities.
 Experience a wide variety of cacti and succulents in the wild.
 Agaceae, Opuntia, Lithops, Astrophytum, Mediterranean Euphorbia and other Trichocereus are among the many species that grow here in the mild Mediterranean climate.
 Stopovers at winegrowers and encounters with local plant experts round off the tour of unconventional gardens.

 Day 1: Arrival